 A submission channel that makes transactions in the London Market more efficient and reduces market effort around London-specific accounting transactions systems and processes.

 - Brokers can submit accounting and claims movement data in a consistent format that is in line with global insurance messaging standards (ACORD, EBOT/ECOT) through an online submission portal or through brokers’ own systems.

 - Brokers are exposed to London-specific processes when making post-bind submissions to the Bureau.

 - Multiple processes and submission methods are used.

-- Usage of alternative post-bind submission channels, such as A&S, paper and eAccounts is reduced.
+- Use of alternative post-bind submission channels, such as Accounting & Settlement (A&S), paper and eAccounts is reduced

 - Improved broker access to the market will protect existing business and potentially attract new business.